From Dim Photo to Chihuahua Art

 In this case, we were using a photo of Lulu and her friend as the primary image for the painting, but focusing in on Lulu herself.
 At this stage, I’m looking for a way to crop my reference photos to match the size & layout my client has chosen.

-For a list of currently available canvas sizes, check out my commissions page.
+For a list of currently available canvas sizes, check out my pricing page.

-Step 2: A Digital Mockup of the Chihuahua Art
+Step 2: A Digital Mockup of the Chihuahua Painting

 Once I’ve found a crop that makes sense, I’ll edit out any distracting background details so we’re left with just our tiny, charming subject.